wenzhhu/xero_test_coding_exercise/README.md

 -----------------------
 - Windows / Firefox the latest (54.0.1) 32-bit
 - Mac OS / Firefox the latest (54.0.1)
+- (Assuming Firefox is installed at default location.)

 Verfied on:
 -----------